Doctoral Psychology Internship Training Program

 - School observations

-- Presenting results to schools and parents/Writing recommendations
+- Presenting results to schools, caregivers and other collaborators

 - Learning disorders